awsdocs/aws-doc-sdk-examples/python/cross_service/README.md

 * [Amazon DynamoDB work item tracker web application](dynamodb_item_tracker/README.md)

-    Shows how to create a web application that tracks work items in DynamoDB and emails reports by using Amazon SES.
-This example uses the Flask web framework to host a local website and render templated web pages.
+    Shows how to create a web application that tracks work items in DynamoDB and emails reports by using Amazon Simple Email Service (Amazon SES).
+This example uses the Flask web framework to host a local website and render templated webpages.

     * Amazon DynamoDB
     * Amazon SES